Gopeshwar Banerjee: Career

 Early in his career, in 1895 he was appointed a court singer, by the Maharaja of Burdwan, here he worked here for the next 29 years, till 1924.
 This turned out to be most fruitful period of his career.
 He devoted his time in the research of the theory and history of Indian music.
 He travelled across India with the Maharaja and became acquainted with several noted musicians of the time, which expanded his knowledge of various musical traditions and genres.
 He also learnt to play surbahar from Sayed Mohammed working at the court of Maharaja Jatindramohan Tagore, thereafter he also learnt sitar from Imdad Khan.
 His surbahar recital along with Khan, where even commercially recorded.
 While still in Burdwan, he published Sangita Chandrika in two volumes, an early and important study of musicology in India.
 It also included a collection of Bengali and Hindi songs set to music.
 His other books on musicology include Geet-Darpan, Geet-Praveshika and Sangeet-Lahari, all in Bengali language.

 Once his term as Burdwan came to end, he shifted to Calcutta, where he spent his next 20 years, till 1943.
 By now from singing, in time, he had become an eminent musicologist.
 He along with his cousin Surendranath Banerjee, compiled a large number of Dhrupad compositions, complete with their musical notations.
 Later, he not just sang, but also reproduced some of the well known Rabindra Sangeet songs, that is songs composed by Rabindranath Tagore, especially those in the Dhrupadanga.
 Prior to 1917, Banerjee had published the first volume of Sangeet Chandrika, which included the notations for Tagore's composition, Patha ekhan kela alasita anga.

 Today, he is amongst the few singers from Bengal of the period, who performed the dhrupad-genre of singing, besides Radhika Prasad Goswami, Gopal Babu and Aghor Chakravarti.

 His son Ramesh Banerjee also became a singer, while his notable disciples include Rita Ganguly.

-In 1962, he was awarded the Sangeet Natak Akademi Fellowship the highest honour conferred by Sangeet Natak Akademi, India's National Academy for Music, Dance and Drama.
+In 1962, he was awarded the Sangeet Natak Akademi Fellowship the highest honour conferred by Sangeet Natak Akademi.